sng-11/final_project/README.md

 ![Database_Schema](Database_Schema.png)

 ## Machine Learning Model (Sereymony)
-Proposed Method: Supervised learning, multiple-variable linear regression model Our Accuracy Confidence Range Goal: 80-90%
+Proposed Method: Supervised learning, multiple-variable linear regression model <br />
+Our Accuracy Confidence Range Goal: 80-90% <br />
 Platform Used: Google Colab (which will be linked to Postgres).
-Our plan is to also

 _Hypothesis_: Our hypothesis is that high-income earners will have less leisure time to spend on watching tv/movies.
 Therefore, their total running times will be lower than those of medium- and low-income earners.